Brian LoPiccolo, Pastor

 Cynthia is a former middle school teacher, turned stay-at-home mom, who supports the administrative and organizational needs of Pastor Brian so that he can focus on ministerial and congregational aspects of the church's life.

-Dajuan is originally from Maryland, a recent graduate of nearby McDaniel College where he studied Communications and became a part of the Deep Run family.
-He works as a leadership coordinator for Woodstock Job Corps, teaching and developing the leadership skills of young people.
-Dajuan serves with Deep Run Youth, leading our Kingdom Seekers study for middle and highschoolers on Sundays, and is pursuing a Masters of Divinity at Metro Baltimore Seminary.
+Dajuan is originally from Maryland and is a graduate of nearby McDaniel College where he studied Communications and became a part of the Deep Run family.
+Dajuan serves with Deep Run Youth, leading our Kingdom Seekers study for middle and highschoolers on Sundays.
+He also received a Masters of Divinity from Metro Baltimore Seminary, and has worked professionally in human resources as a recruiter and manager.
 Dajuan loves meeting new people, so if you ever see him around town or on Sunday morning, please feel free to stop him and say hello!